 Good tools make the work in my landscape much easier.
 I get the majority of my work done with just five tools, so if you have a gardener on your gift list consider one of these ideas.
 Hori-Hori - Garden or Soil Knife The tool that is absolutely indispensable to me is a Japanese...
 Continue Reading →

 Winter is a time many people prefer to stay indoors, enjoy a good book, a crackling fire in the fireplace and a hot cup of cocoa, giving little thought to the outdoors or their landscape.
 But gardeners know winter is a time to dream and plan for next summer’s gardens.
 For Nebraska Extension Master Gardener (EMG) volunteers, winter...
 Continue Reading →

 What?
 Why should I water something that isn’t growing?
 Ah, but it is growing…you just can’t see it.
 A compost pile is a combination of many elements; brown stuff (tree leaves, twigs, coffee grounds), green stuff (kitchen waste, grass clippings) and microscopic animals called microbes.

 It’s fall, which means the calendar says October and November, but in a gardening sense it also means falling leaves.

-Fall leaves will soon be coming down, providing gardeners with an abundance of organic matter.
+Leaves are falling and gardeners will soon have an abundance of organic matter.
 Why not put these materials to good use this fall and start a home compost pile?
-Composting is easier than you think and finished compost is an excellent soil amendment to improve the growth and health of your garden or landscape plants.
-Here are five...
+Composting is easier than you think and the finished compost is an excellent soil amendment to improve the growth and health of your garden or landscape...
 Continue Reading →